titanlis/titanlis/README.md

 - 👋 Hi, I’m @titanlis (Andrei)
-- ⛏ I worked for two years on freelance platforms for students.
+- ⛏ I worked for several years on freelance platforms for students.
 - ✔ I develop programs in C++ and Java.
 - 🧭  I have a graduate degree in "Siberian State Geodesic Academy" as an information systems engineer.
 - At the moment I'm working as a Java backend developer at ITMining.
 I develop software for navigating and controlling excavators and other quarry equipment.
 It is a server and an onboard computer.